moio/tofu-tag/README.md

 k9s
 ```

+## Utilities

+- destroy all infrastructure created by this project: `destroy.sh`
+- destroy all VMs and redeploy them: `taint-nodes.sh && deploy.sh`

 ## About
 This project was created during SUSE's HackWeek 24 open source hackathon.
 For more information, visit the [HackWeek project page](https://hackweek.opensuse.org/24/projects/suse-ai-meets-the-game-board).